luckyhyosun/fullstackopen/README.md

 + npm init → npm install
   - <code>npm init</code> creates a package.json file
   - <code>npm install</code> installs the dependency and saves it into package.json.

++ npm outdated --depth 0
+  - check how up-to-date your dependencies are using

++ npm install -g npm-check-updates
+  - update dependencies up to date
+  - be installed globally with `-g`

++ npm audit
+  - check the security of dependencies

++ npm audit fix
+  - address the issues from `npm audit`
+  - but it does **not update dependencies** if their **major version** number has increased
+  - beacuse updating these dependencies could lead to the whole application breaking down.

++ npm audit fix --force
+  - would upgrade the library version but would also upgrade the library `react-scripts` and that would **potentially break down** the development environment.

++ ncu -u
+  - The file `package.json` is brought up to date
+  - and then, running the command `npm install`

 + --watch
   - Automatic Change Tracking